Scott Putski: World Wrestling Federation (1993, 1994)

+Other promotions (1993–1995)

+After several tours in Japan and Mexico, the latter of which included the loss of his mask as Konnan 2000 to Rubén Púas Olivares on May 8, 1993.
+Later worked in the independents until taking a hiatus from wrestling in 1996.

 Return to WWF (1997)

-After several tours in Japan and Mexico, the latter of which included the loss of his mask as Konnan 2000 to Rubén Púas Olivares on May 8, 1993, Putski returned to the WWF in 1997 on the May 12 episode of their show Raw, where he defeated Leif Cassidy.
+Putski returned to the WWF in 1997 on the May 12 episode of their show Raw, where he defeated Leif Cassidy.
 Soon after debuting, he began a short feud with fellow light heavyweight Brian Christopher and even teamed up with his father Ivan to defeat Christopher and his father, Jerry Lawler, on the July 14 episode of Raw.
 After the feud, Putski collected a number of victories against enhancement talents, before he lost to Christopher via injury, making the referee call for the bell at the pay-per-view Ground Zero: In Your House on September 7.
 Putski left the company shortly afterwards.

-World Championship Wrestling (1998)
+World Championship Wrestling (1998–1999)

 After a brief hiatus, Putski joined World Championship Wrestling and debuted for the company on the May 4 episode of Monday Nitro, where he wrestled to a no contest against Kidman.
 On the July 6 episode of Nitro, he defeated Scotty Riggs to claim his first victory.
-Putski wrestled against World Television Champion Chris Jericho, but was unable to win the title.
-He then left the company in late 1999.
+Putski was squashed in under a minute by World Heavyweight Champion Goldberg on the July 9 edition of Nitro and, a month later, faced World Television Champion Chris Jericho but was unable to win the title.
+Putski was also defeated by World Television Champion Rick Steiner on the May 5, 1999 edition of Thunder.
+He continued to feature in lower-card matches, usually on the losing end, before leaving the company in late 1999.

-Retirement (2003–2013)
+Retirement (2001–2005)

-After a four-year-long hiatus, Putski debuted for the Arlington-based Professional Championship Wrestling on May 31, 2003.
+After a two-year-long hiatus, Putski debuted for the Arlington-based Professional Championship Wrestling on December 12, 2001.
 While in PCW, he and Cedric Crain formed a tag team called the "Cowboys From Hell".
 Soon after their formation, the Cowboys won the Tag Team Championship.
-On July 26, Putski wrestled his final match as he and Crain gave the belts to Apocalypse and Tim Storm.
+On July 26, Putski and Crain gave the belts to Apocalypse and Tim Storm.
+He wrestled until 2005.

 Return to wrestling (2013–2014)

-After a decade in retirement, Putski returned to the ring for the National Wrestling Alliance for their Ark-La-Tex promotion that spread throughout Arkansas, Louisiana, and Texas.
+After eight years in retirement, Putski returned to the ring for the National Wrestling Alliance for their Ark-La-Tex promotion that spread throughout Arkansas, Louisiana, and Texas.
 On June 30, 2013, Putski became the inaugural NWA Ark-La-Tex Heavyweight Champion, defeating Killer McKenzie.